Hazardous Substance Funding

 - housing authority under s.
 66.1201, Wis.
 Stats.; and

 - any local public authority (including any public and Indian housing agency under the United States Housing Act of 1937), school district, special district, intrastate district, council of governments (whether or not incorporated as a nonprofit corporation under State law), any other regional or interstate government entity, or any agency or instrumentality of a local government.

-- tribe, or other eligible tribal entity under 40 CFR 31.3; and
+- tribe, or other eligible tribal entity under 40 CFR 31.3 [exit DNR]; and

 - nonprofit organizations.
 (For the purposes of the brownfields grant program, the term "nonprofit organization" means any corporation, trust, association, cooperative, or other organization that is operated mainly for scientific, educational, service, charitable, or similar purpose in the public interest; is not organized primarily for profit; and uses net proceeds to maintain, improve, or expand the operation of the organization.
 Nonprofit organizations exempt from taxation under Section 501(c)(4) of the Internal Revenue Code that lobby are not eligible for EPA grant funding.)